cobwebch/external_import/Documentation/Administration/Mapping/Index.rst

   .. note::

-     It is important to understand how the "match\_method" property influences the matching process.
-Consider trying to map freely input country names to the :code:`static\_countries` table inside TYPO3 CMS.
+     It is important to understand how the :code:`matchMethod` property influences the matching process.
+Consider trying to map freely input country names to the :code:`static_countries` table inside TYPO3 CMS.
      This may not be so easy depending on how names were input in the external data.
 For example, "Australia" will not strictly match the official name, which is "Commonwealth of Australia".
-However setting "match\_method" to "strpos" will generate a match, since "Australia" can be found inside "Commonwealth of Australia"
+However setting :code:`matchMethod` to "strpos" will generate a match, since "Australia" can be found inside "Commonwealth of Australia"